Big fashion brands pull out of Bangladesh garment summit over worker rights concerns

 The Clean Clothes Campaign said the brands' "unprecedented" decision to pull out of the event was a "major embarrassment" for the government and Bangladeshi Garment Manufacturers Export Association.

-"It underscores growing international concern over the deterioration of labor rights in the Bangladesh garment industry," the Netherlands-based group said in a statement.
+"It underscores growing international concern over the deterioration of labour rights in the Bangladesh garment industry," the Netherlands-based group said in a statement.

-C&A confirmed it had withdrawn from the summit amid concerns over the detention of trade unionists and advocates of workers rights following protests for better pay in December which, activists say, led to the dismissal of hundreds of workers.
+C&A confirmed it had withdrawn from the summit amid concerns over the detention of trade unionists and advocates of workers rights following protests for better pay in December.

-"C&A condemns any form of violence and injustice in connection with the labor protests," it said in a statement.
+"C&A condemns any form of violence and injustice in connection with the labour protests," it said in a statement.

 "We strongly encourage the Government of Bangladesh to take immediate steps to ensure the protection of the workers' rights, with special attention to the legitimate representatives of the workers who have been arrested."